numbagg/numbagg/README.rst

   No Cython!
 * Fast functions still work for >3 dimensions.
 * ``axis`` argument handles tuples of integers.
-* ufunc broadcasting lets us supply an array for the ``window`` in moving window functions.

-The functions in Numbagg are adapted from (and soon to be tested against) Bottleneck's battle-hardened Cython.
+Most of the functions in Numbagg (including our test suite) are adapted from Bottleneck's battle-hardened implementations.
 Still, Numbagg is experimental, and probably not yet ready for production.

-..
-Differences
-.. -----------

-.. * ``nanargmax`` and ``nanargmin`` currently return ``-1`` when they encounter
-..   an array of all ``NaN`` instead of raising an exception like numpy.
-This due
-..   to a limitation of numba, but it's also arguably more useful.

 Benchmarks
 ----------